About

 Since 1987, Young Dance has encouraged youth in our community to build body and spirit through the art of dance.
 Our mission is to transform lives through movement.
 We are an inclusive community where creativity flourishes, encouraging personal and artistic excellence through diverse forms of dance.

 Young Dance encourages peer-to-peer mentorship and collaboration in the making of dances.
 Through our engagement of youth of all abilities, body types, and economic, social and cultural backgrounds, we provide an environment in which diversity is authentically embraced and celebrated.
 The young people with whom we work become leaders in their schools, which prepare them for leadership roles – both formal and informal – in their communities.
-And by working with professional, highly accomplished artists, Young Dance dancers develop a keen understanding of the art form, the complexity of creating a production, and the power of the pursuit of excellence.
+By working with professional, highly accomplished artists, Young Dance dancers develop a keen understanding of the art form, the complexity of creating a production, and the power of the pursuit of excellence.

 For promotional materials, including photo and video links, click below.

-Young Dance Promotional Materials
+Young Dance Promotional Materials (PDF)

 MISSION